the message center

 Urgent messages are delivered immediately, following your escalation and contact instructions.
 Routine messages can be delivered in real time or held and grouped, depending on your preferences.

-Each message follows a defined delivery path, including escalation procedures if there is no response.
+Each message follows a delivery path, including escalation procedures if there is no response.
 If the initial contact attempt is unsuccessful, additional attempts are made based on your instructions, ensuring the message is received and acknowledged.

 Calls can be answered live at all times, only during specific hours, or only for certain types of calls.
 Other calls can be directed to voicemail, routed elsewhere, or handled through automated call flows, depending on your preferences.